Skip to main content

 The conversation around hormone therapy in women was reshaped by the Women’s Health Initiative (WHI) trials in the early 2000s, which initially reported increased risks of cardiovascular events and breast cancer.

 However, subsequent re-analyses and new research have introduced a critical concept ∞ the “timing hypothesis.”
 This hypothesis posits that the cardiovascular effects of HT are highly dependent on when it is initiated relative to the onset of menopause.
-When started in women under 60 or within 10 years of menopause, evidence suggests that HT significantly reduces and may be cardioprotective.
+When started in women under 60 or within 10 years of menopause, evidence suggests that HT significantly reduces all-cause mortality and may be cardioprotective.

 A recent study based on WHI data showed that both estrogen-alone and estrogen-plus-progestin therapies had favorable long-term effects on most cardiovascular biomarkers, including improvements in HDL-C, LDL-C, and insulin resistance.
 The risk of stroke, while slightly elevated in some studies, appears to be non-significant when therapy is initiated in younger postmenopausal women.
 This evolving understanding has shifted clinical practice toward initiating HT earlier in the menopausal transition to maximize benefits and minimize risks.